-RUI LE 9090-2 FIRST DAY MOTIONS AND PROCEDURES A Applicability This Rule applies in a case designated as a Complex Chapter 11 Case under Rule 9090-1. В Case Management Summary file a (--No later than three business days after the petition date, the debtor-in-possession must Chapter 11 Case Management Summary providing the following information: (1) A description of the debtor's business; (2) ------------------------------------ (3) The debtor's reasons for filing bankruptcy; (4) The Unless the court orders otherwise, the names and titles of the debtor's officers, directors, and insiders, if --applicable, and their salaries and benefits at the time of filing and during the --one year prior to filing; (5) The debtor's annual gross revenues for the last five calendar years; (6) The aggregate amounts owed, including current year to date and prior fiscal-year, as of the petition date to the following categories of creditors: (a) (a) priority creditors such as governmental creditors for taxes, (b) secured creditors and their respective collateral, and -------------------------------------- (c) unsecured creditors;
+RUI LE 9090-2 FIRST DAY MOTIONS AND PROCEDURES A. - Applicability This Rule applies in a case designated as a Complex Chapter 11 Case under Rule 9090-1.
+B Case Management Summary file a (--No later than three business days after the petition date, the debtor-in-possession multiple Chapter 11 Case Management Summary providing the following information: ıst (1) (1)-A description of the debtor's business; (2) The locations of the debtor's operations and whether leased or owned; (3) The debtor's reasons for filing bankruptcy; (4) The Unless the court orders otherwise, the names and titles of the debtor's officers, directors, and insiders, ifapplicable, and their salaries and benefits at the time of filing and during theone year prior to filing; (5) The debtor's annual gross revenues for the last five calendar year s; (6) The aggregate amounts owed, including current year to date and prior fiscal year, as of the petition date to the following categories of creditors: (a) priority creditors such as governmental creditors for taxes, (b) secured creditors and their respective collateral, an ıd (c) unsecured creditors;